HaukeBartsch/rclike/readme.md

 Use cases
 ----------
-Projects that capture data from N sites.
+Distributed data capture data from N sites.
 Each site shall handle their own data.
-Data from different sites shall be compatible/merged with one another.
+Data from different sites shall be compatible/merged with one another using a single data dictionary.

-Given some existing spreadsheet with data create a data dictionary that describes that data.
+Given some existing spreadsheet with data create a data dictionary that describes it.

 Verify existing spreadsheets against existing data dictionaries.